who-knows-inc/KEA_DAT_DevOps_2024_Autumn/combined_course_markdown.md

 ---

-# Installing kubectl and Minikube
+# Installing kubectl and minikube

-**Kubectl**: the command line tool for interacting with Kubernetes.
+**kubectl**: the command line tool for interacting with Kubernetes.

-**Minikube**: creates a single-node Kubernetes cluster on your local machine (only for local development and testing).
+**minikube**: creates a single-node Kubernetes cluster on your local machine (only for local development and testing).

 ```bash